snowdriftcoop/snowdrift/TEXTEDITORS.md

 ## Vim

-[Vim](http://www.vim.org/) is a robust traditional editor with a command-line style interface and substantial Haskell support.
+[Vim](http://www.vim.org/) is a robust traditional editor with a command-line style interface and great Haskell support.

 Note: we recommend all vim users install `vim-gtk` to enable access to system clipboards, regardless of then using terminal-based vim or the gvim interface